Credit Card Debt Consolidation Methods

 Temporary Low Interest Rates

-While balance transfers often offer low introductory interest rates, these rates are usually temporary.
-After the promotional period ends, interest rates can skyrocket, potentially costing more in the long run.
+While balance transfers often offer low introductory interest rates, these are usually temporary.
+Interest rates can skyrocket after the promotional period ends, potentially costing more in the long run.

 Impact on Credit Score